liaof/19-PWA/README.md

 - Plugins - opperates bundle by byndle and delieved changes at the end of the build

+- Service Workers - background scripts that run in the browser, seperate from the JavaScript.
+They allow us to control how network requests are handled
+    When you make a change to the service worker, navgate to Chrome DevTools/Applications/Storage and check 'Unregister service workers'

 Performance Troubleshooting

 - Look at the Network tab; a lot of times poor performance of a website can be atttributed to a poor internet connection of the user's part.
 Test your site by mimicking various network speeds via throttling through the Network Tab of the Chrome Devtools

 - Go to Views menu and select Search, then type in the name of a function or variable or whatever to see which other files depend on it

+npm run start:dev localhost:8080